Kingxukai/linux/Documentation/userspace-api/isapnp.rst

 ==========================

 This directory allows access to ISA PnP cards and logical devices.
-The regular files contain the contents of ISA PnP registers for a logical device.
+The regular files contain the woke contents of ISA PnP registers for a logical device.